goblint/analyzer/docs/artifact-descriptions/esop23.md

 For others, it sill reported a number of reachable asserts that is too low.
 We only give the instructions to reproduce the successful runs here.
 For a detailed discussion see Apppendix I.3.

-To generate the CSV file for all sets, invoke `./scripts/esop23-table2-duet.sh`
+To generate the CSV file for all sets, invoke `./scripts/esop23-table2-duet.sh` (runs about 30mins).

 | Set      | HTML-File                                       |